 Mrs Cuddy has many years of experience in the health and social care sector.
 She was the Director of Planning and Governance at the NI Fire and Rescue Service (NIFRS) from 2013-2017.
 She was Director of the NI Council for Voluntary Action (NICVA) until December 2015.
 She also served as an Independent Assessor for the Commissioner for Public Appointments NI (CPANI) from 2012-2017.

+She is a qualified executive and non-executive coach and mentor.
 She has a Masters in Management and Governance, Business Administration and Education.
 She previously held the position of CEO of Extern from 2005 – 2012.